 Also, you might find those rings in paintings of other people.
 I'll explain why in just about half a minute.

-There were about 250 of these monstrous images and they were expensive so when she was deposed they didn't throw them away.
+There were at least 250 of these monstrous images and they were expensive so when she died they didn't throw them away.
 In fact because she was so ordinary looking they just put faces of other people over hers.

 Here is what happened to those paintings.

-When Mary died they took the paintings of her down.
-About 80-90 they stripped right away at the downs because it was a big open area and nobody would see them doing it.
+When bloody Queen Mary died they took the paintings of her down (and put up paintings of Queen Elizabeth's in her place.
+About 80-90 they stripped right away at the downs where I lived and taught children to ride horses because it was a big open area and nobody would see them doing it.
 They took off the paint by using a pad of cloth with a layer of heavy fiber between it and the painting.
 They impregnated the cloth with perhaps linseed oil and set that on the paintings in the sun.
 If I recall correctly the paint then just peeled right off the canvas.
-These they the court painter used for new paintings.
+These are what the court painter used for new paintings.